glynch/jollama/README.md

 ### Load

-Load a model into memory.
+Load a model into memory and returns information about the loaded model.

 ```java
     ProcessModel processModel = client.load("llama3:latest");